frcdesign/FRCDesign.org/docs/best-practices/assembly-setup.md

 However, it should be noted that with multi-body part modeling, as opposed to a typical 1 part per file workflow in Solidworks, origins for parts are not quite as critical since there are multiple parts in a single file.
 For FRC CAD, the purpose of origin is two fold:

-1. To use the same origin point across all part studios and assemblies in order to have the same origin as the master sketch.
+1. To use the same origin point as the master sketch across all part studios and assemblies for a consistent central point you can reference
 2. To unify the robot CAD and robot software origin point.
 By having the same origin in CAD and code, the robot can be seamlessly exported to [AdvantageScope](https://github.com/Mechanical-Advantage/AdvantageScope) and camera transformations more easily measured.

 !!!
 Note
     Although definitions may vary from team to team, the origin of an FRC robot is typically defined as ***the center of the drivebase, on floor level***.

-In the following sections, a few different methods for creating origins are introduced.

-### Origin Cube Method
+### The Origin Cube
-The origin cube Featurescript inserts a 2"x2"x2" transparent cube at the origin of the part studio.
+The Origin Cube Featurescript inserts a 2"x2"x2" transparent cube at the origin of the part studio.
 The cube has a mate connector for the origin.
 There is also an option to import a number of useful design constants (bolt hole sizes, common FRC dimensions, etc).

 Compared to other methods like fixing components, the origin cube is a more robust and parametric method of aligning origins.